 Choose your neighborhood: What kind of housing do you prefer, and what is important to you in your neighborhood?
 As you would at home, you’ll need to consider a variety of factors, such as cost, safety, Internet access, and proximity to the Albizu campus, shops, cultural and recreational activities, and medical care.
 If you’re not planning to buy or rent a car, you’ll want to look at the public transportation map and schedules and figure out how close you’d need to be to bus stops and how long it would take you to travel by bus to the places you’ll need to go.
 Being happy in your living environment is vital for your adaptation.

 The International Student website includes practical tips on off-campus housing, transportation, and safety issues.
 To help with your search, the Rent Jungle website provides a map of the greater Miami area with icons for every apartment and house currently available for rent, including those in Doral, the neighborhood where Albizu University is located.
 Click on the icon to obtain basic information about that particular unit (such as size and price) and a link you can follow to learn more details.
-If you’d like to try to find a roommate, bring a flyer with relevant information to the Office of Student Affairs, and they’ll post it on a bulletin board for other students to view.
+If you’d like to try to find a roommate, bring a flyer with relevant information to the Enrollment Management and Student Success, and they’ll post it on a bulletin board for other students to view.

-Attend University activities: Stop by the Office of Student Affairs or give them a call (305-593-1223, ext.
-3102 and 3208) to ask about activities for new students, such as Student Orientation.
+Attend University activities: Stop by the Enrollment Management and Student Success or give them a call (305-593-1223, ext.
+3245) to ask about activities for new students, such as Student Orientation.
 The office also plans many special events each semester.
 Make sure you get involved and participate in these activities.
 They’re an excellent way to make friends and to familiarize yourself with Albizu University.

 Join a group: Albizu University has a number of student clubs and organizations that you’re welcome to join.
 Click here to view the current list and see if there’s a match for your area of interest.